emsterdam1/anRNAlab-Protocols/Gateway-Cloning/Multisite-LR-reaction.md

 8. Plate cells onto LB plates with respective antibiotics and incubate overnight.
  * _Note: grow at 37 °C for bacterial and mammalian expression vectors, 30 °C for lentiviral vectors._<br/>_Multi-site cloning is inefficient, few colonies grow up.
 Be sure to test multiple clones._</br>_Linearizing the destination vector can improve efficiency of the LR reaction._

+ * _Note: For restriction digest validation of product of pDEST663 and pENTR(259,235,221), cut with EcoRV, BstZ17I, and BsrGI._

 <details>
   <summary>Next Steps</summary>